d2l-ai/d2l-en/chapter_linear-networks/linear-regression-scratch.md

 ## Exercises

 1. What would happen if we were to initialize the weights $\mathbf{w} = 0$.
 Would the algorithm still work?
-1. Assume that you're [Georg Simon Ohm](https://en.wikipedia.org/wiki/Georg_Ohm) trying to come up with a model between voltage and current.
+1. Assume that you are [Georg Simon Ohm](https://en.wikipedia.org/wiki/Georg_Ohm) trying to come up with a model between voltage and current.
 Can you use `autograd` to learn the parameters of your model.
 1. Can you use [Planck's Law](https://en.wikipedia.org/wiki/Planck%27s_law) to determine the temperature of an object using spectral energy density?
 1. What are the problems you might encounter if you wanted to extend `autograd` to second derivatives?
 How would you fix them?
 1. Why is the `reshape` function needed in the `squared_loss` function?